 However, there are few colors available to resin 3D printers, though Formlabs recently released a variety of new colors for their SLA 3D printers.
 The trade-off for this very high quality is few available materials or colors.

 Stereolithography is often used for rapid prototyping because of its fast speed, accuracy, and part strength.
 Parts can be made quickly and at a low cost.
 Furthermore, stereolithography allows for complex shapes to be created which traditional manufacturing techniques simply cannot make.
 This makes 3D printing a fantastic niche option for oddly shaped models.

 In addition, SLA 3D printing can 3D print immediately functional objects.
 This means no extra time needs to be spent changing the model, it works straight out the print.

 Apart from rapid prototyping, Stereolithography has the most applications in industries such as the dentistry and jewelry industry.
 This is because SLA can be used to quickly create injection molds which are then used to create jewelry pieces such as necklaces or rings.
-This is sometimes through Lost Wax Casting, which indirectly uses SLA to create jewelry.
+This is sometimes through Lost Wax Casting, which indirectly uses SLA to create 3D printed jewelry.

 Moreover, dental pieces like crowns can be created through SLA due to its high quality.

 The biggest achievement of 3D printing in an industry however is in hearing aids.
-Since its introduction, over 10 million hearing aids have been made using stereolithography, and over 97% of hearing aids now use 3D printing.
+Since its introduction, over 10 million hearing aids have been made using stereolithography, and over 97% of hearing aids are now 3D printed.
 This is because accurate hearing aids based on each patient’s ears can be created in-house, quickly, and for cheap.
 This has revolutionized the industry, showing just how powerful 3D printing can be.